Inflatable vs. Solid Boards

 WINNER: SOLID BOARDS

 Our Inflatable boards can withstand more abuse than any solid board.
 That may surprise you, as many people often equate “inflatable” with “cheap”, but this is far from the truth when evaluating our inflatable products.
 The Portager (along with our inflatable docks and kayaks) are constructed of the highest grade, 1.2mm drop stitch multi-layer PVC.
 This material is dog proof, kid proof, and rapid proof.
 It’s stiff, rigid, and feels like a solid board when inflated.
 It includes a built in pressure regulator, preventing over-inflation from occurring.
 The Portager will withstand unexpected obstacles better than the Loon, such as rocks, docks, trees, or impacts during transportation.
 These impacts can cause visible damage to a solid board, whereas the Portager will simply bounce off of most obstacles.
+Watch us put it to the test here.

 Watch the Portager in action in Iceland, the Mississippi River, or the Detroit River.